In this document we will be using jq to parse JSON, available from Homebrew using

 brew info command.

 brew info can output JSON-formatted information about formulae.
 This JSON can then be parsed using your tools of choice.
 See more details in

 brew info --help.

-The current schema version is
+The default schema version is

-v1.
+--json=v2 to include both formulae and casks.
 Note that fields may be added to the schema as needed without incrementing the schema.
 Any significant breaking changes will cause a change to the schema version.

 The schema itself is not currently documented outside of the code in